Anushaedubilli/Girl-script/README.md

 Create a new branch for your feature or bugfix:

-git checkout -b feature_or_bugfix_branch
+git checkout -b <YOUR_BRANCH_NAME>

-Make your changes.
+Perform your desired changes to the code base. check your changes:
+1.git status
+2.git diff

 Stage your changes:
 git add .
 Commit your changes:

-git commit -m "Description of the feature or bugfix"
+git commit -m "relavant message"

 Push your changes to your remote repository:

-git push origin feature_or_bugfix_branch
+git push -u origin <your_branch_name>

 Create a pull request by comparing changes across forks.